-A GROWING NICHE FRANCHISE IN SOUTH AFRICA
+A SUCCESSFUL NICHE FRANCHISE IN SOUTH AFRICA

-Capitec has a successful, rapidly growing, niche franchise in South Africa's unsecured lending market, with further growth and revenue diversification supported by its expanding transactional banking customer base.
-The bank's simplified, low-cost, single-banking solution has been gaining appeal with South Africa's consumers, while its paperless, straightforward, technology-driven business model (which has been enhanced through its recent service platform re-engineering) enables it to provide a low-cost and efficient service, with rapid application processes and an improved service level.
-The bank's client base is a reflection of South Africa's population demographics and we estimate that its market share in unsecured personal loans (including cards and overdrafts) increased to around 12% as of October 2013, from around 4% in December 2009 (based on bank BA900 disclosures).
+Capitec has a successful niche franchise in South Africa's unsecured lending market, with growth and revenue diversification supported by its expanding transactional banking customer base.
+The bank's simplified, low-cost, single-banking solution has been gaining appeal with South Africa's consumers, while its paperless, straightforward, technology-driven business model enables it to provide a low-cost and efficient service, with rapid application processes and an improved service level.
+We estimate that its market share of unsecured personal loans (including cards and overdrafts) increased to around 11.5% as of March 2014, from 8.9% in March 2012 (based on bank BA900 disclosures).

-We also view positively Capitec's increasing customer numbers (over 5 million active clients as of August 2013, compared to 350,000 in February 2005) and its transactional banking offering (through which salaries are deposited and payments are made), which have strengthened its franchise position and growth potential (through cross-selling opportunities) and have led to revenue diversification, rendering earnings less dependent on future loan income trends.
-Net transactional, fee-based income covered around 55% of operating expenses during the six months to August 2013.
+We view positively Capitec's increasing customer base (over 5.4 million active clients as of February 2014, a 15% increase compared to February 2013) and its transactional banking offering, which have strengthened its franchise position, and have led to revenue diversification, rendering earnings less dependent on unsecured credit trends.
+Net transactional, fee-based income covered around 59% of operating expenses during the fiscal year ending